NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

     a cid reference file for each object is created upon its first storage call.
 This file contains a list of pids delimited by a new line ('\n').
 When a duplicate object is found or deleted, a cid reference file is updated.
-An object can not be deleted if its cid reference file is still present, and this file is only deleted when no more references are found.
+An object can not be deleted if its cid reference file is still present, and this file (and the object) can only deleted when no more references are found.

  2. **Pid Reference File**